axetroy/ajah/README.md

 ### Description

-a lib hook into ajax
+a lib hook into XMLHttpRequest

 ### Usage